How You Can Help

 Endowed professorships: An endowed professorship is the highest honor that a university can bestow upon a member of its faculty, recognizing outstanding contributions both to the school and to its holder’s discipline.
 The establishment of an endowed professorship in the Gender and Sexuality Program would support the work of a Columbia faculty member in perpetuity to ensure the sustainability of the program.
 Such a chair could be named at the donor’s suggestion, such as in a family member’s honor or memory.

 Cultural and clinical competency training: Staff training focused on the delivery of culturally and clinically competent transgender health care services is vital across CUIMC and in the community including in K-12 schools, colleges, and primary care offices.
 Funding would also be used to invite expert speakers in the field of transgender health at rounds across CUIMC with the goal of increasing competency across our healthcare system.

 As part of a premier academic healthcare center, our program aims to contribute significantly to the evidence-base informing gender-affirming care that promotes the health and wellbeing of transgender, non-binary and gender-diverse youth and their families.
 In particular, we hope to add to our understanding of gender identity development across the lifespan, including the risks and benefits of gender-affirming medical interventions, to assist youth and their families to make fully informed treatment decisions.
 Funding would cover research assistants trained in data collection and monitoring, and costs related to data analysis.
 Funding would also support dissemination efforts, such as presentations at local, national, or international conferences and publications in the peer-reviewed research literature as well as for the public at large.

-If you would like to learn more about these programs or how to make a donation to support the Gender Identity Program, please contact:
+If you would like to learn more about these programs or how to make a donation to support the Gender and Sexuality Program, please contact: